Musical-Neutron/gc-gmics/README.md

 - **Analysis settings**:
   - `gc_mass` sets the minimum globular cluster mass, in units of solar masses.
-  - `cluster_mass_limit` sets the lower mass below which clusters are not tracked.
-This reflects the settings with which the simulations were run.
+  - `cluster_mass_limit` sets the mass (in solar masses) below which clusters are not tracked.
+The default reflects the settings with which the simulations were run.

 ### 2.2 Output control

+- **Printing**
-Under `Printing`, `print_property_list` specifies which properties will appear in terminal outputs when called by [print_paper_results.py](/print_paper_results.py).
+  - `print_property_list` specifies which properties will appear in terminal outputs when called by [print_paper_results.py](/print_paper_results.py).
-The full list of available properties is provided in `Property dictionary`
+  The full list of available properties is provided in `Property dictionary`.

+- **Plotting**
+  - `individual_panels` specifies whether individual figure
+  panels will be created and saved as independent figures alongside the combined one.
+  Default: `False`.

 ### 2.3 Visualisation